bivanovski/chat-and-go/README.md

-# ChatnGo - Real-time Translated Chat
+# ChatnGo - Real-time Speech and Text Translating Instant Messaging App

 ChatnGo is a real-time chat application with automatic translation capabilities, powered by Azure AI Cognitive Services.
-Users can communicate in their preferred language while messages are automatically translated for recipients.
+Users can communicate in their preferred language while text and vocie messages are automatically translated for recipients.

 ---